The Ultimate Guide To Buying Pallets

 Where to Buy Pallets

-When you are ready to buy your pallets, you can look in a couple different places.
-You can buy in bulk from different pallet manufacturers across the country.
+How do you get pallets?
+Read on to find out how you can obtain pallets for your business.
+First off, when you are ready to buy your pallets, new or used, you can look in a couple different places.
+There’s always the chance to buy in bulk from different pallet manufacturers across the country.
 Or, you can choose to work with a pallet management company, like First Alliance Logistics Management (FALM), who has partners across the country that can help you find pallets wherever and whenever the need arises.

 Because of freight costs, you should look for a pallet company located within 50-100 miles of your facility.
 Using a pallet provider with a nationwide scope can be incredibly valuable, because it allows you to consolidate vendors and maintain only one point of contact for your entire pallet sourcing needs.